 I am going to stop at Chapter 21 for now, and the reasons are good!
-I am in the process of publishing Just Bad Timing as my first memoir!
-This blog will remain online as the place where you can find teasers, blog posts for future books, or other random bits of me, but if you want to know the full story, you will be able to puchase the book in the upcoming months!
+Just Bad Timing, the book, came out March 8th 2018!
+This blog will remain online as the place where you can find teasers, blog posts for future books, or other random bits of me, but if you want to know the full story, you are able to purchase the book on Amazon!

 I’m petrified, to tell you the truth.
 The whole process has been, to say the least, exhilarating.
 I have had to change my life upside down (again) to make this happen and will be needing loads of help.
-So if any of you are interested in my process, in my project, in believing in me, you can reach me at firstname.lastname@example.org .
-I am unsure as to whether I will be looking for an agent or whether I am going to go self-publish (which I am told is a very ‘Christine’ thing to do).
-In any case, if any of you out there care to share your wisdom and your experiences with me, I would be eternally grateful.
+So if any of you are interested in my process, in my project, in believing in me, you can reach me at email@example.com.
+If any of you out there care to share your wisdom and your experiences with me, I would be eternally grateful.

 Christine’s adventures, as real as they are to me, seem to have been real for you too and that was the whole point.
 I want to share my life and its questions with my lost generation, and perhaps remind us that we are all made of the same cloth.
 I want to open the conversation on our frustrations, our doubts and the surprises this world has to offer.
 With this being all in a pen name, I have not shared it the conventional ways.
 I have not used my network, my social media audience to broaden the spectrum of my readers, yet.
 This is where I would like to ask you, for the first time, to share, to post, to comment on whatever it is that interested you, that called out to you in whatever I have had to say so far.
 I would be forever thankful for any push, or any further exposure you could grant me.